matthew-brett/math-atlas-wiki/ATLAS-build-step.rst

 The search routines could conceivably be written in any language, including bash.
-Perhaps perl would be the easiest to write in given what they do (though obviously not the easiest to read.
+Perhaps perl would be the easiest to write in given what they do (though obviously not the easiest to read).

 The searches are written in C because this does not add any additional language dependencies beyond what ATLAS needs anyway (basic unix environment, make, C